FUELS:

 then settles down as steam.
 After this process

-5. 5.How does the latent heat of condensation is
+the products of combustion are cooled down. - 5.How does the latent heat of condensation is

 included in gross calorific value?